 A coma is a prolonged state of unconsciousness.
-During a coma, a person is unresponsive to his or her environment.
-The person is alive and looks like he or she is sleeping.
+During a coma, a person is unresponsive to their environment.
+The person is alive and looks like they are sleeping.
 However, unlike in a deep sleep, the person cannot be awakened by any stimulation, including pain.

 What Causes a Coma?

 Comas are caused by an injury to the brain.
 Brain injury can be due to increased pressure, bleeding, loss of oxygen, or buildup of toxins.
 The injury can be temporary and reversible.
 It also can be permanent.

 More than 50% of comas are related to head trauma or disturbances in the brain's circulatory system.
 Problems that can lead to coma include:

 - Anoxic brain injury.
 This is a brain condition caused by total lack of oxygen to the brain.
 Lack of oxygen for a few minutes causes cell death to brain tissues.
 Anoxic brain injury may result from heart attack (cardiac arrest), head injury or trauma, drowning, drug overdose, or poisoning.